danielrfry/debian-vm-build/README.md

 See [Releases](https://github.com/danielrfry/debian-vm-build/releases) for pre-built binaries for Apple Silicon (and other `aarch64` platforms), created using these scripts.

 ## Building
 An existing Linux installation of the same architecture as the target is required.
-For Apple Silicon, this can be a Raspberry Pi 4 running the **64-bit version** of [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/).
+For Apple Silicon, this can be a Raspberry Pi 4 or later running the **64-bit version** of [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/).

 [Docker](https://www.docker.com) is used to create a consistent build environment.
 On a Debian-based distribution such as Raspberry Pi OS, install Docker with: